abel-keya/Decision-trees-classification-Models-and-Support-Vector-Machines/README.md

 # Description

-### Solution 1: Decision trees:
+### Solution 1: Decision trees classification Models:

 - Boosted Decision Tree models that makes the above prediction.
 * Random forests,
 * Ada boosted trees,
-* gradient boosted trees.
+* gradient boosting.
 </p>
 - optimization of each of the the above models to Identify the best model, and used the best model to determine which features are most impactful in influencing the prediction

-### Solution 2: SVM:
+### Solution 2: Support Vector Machine:

-- The project code applies Polynomial, linear and rbf kernel function to build the SVM model and then evaluates their performance and then  pick the kernel that performs the best.
+- The project code applies rbf,Sigmoid and Polynomial kernel function to build the SVM model and then evaluates their performance and then  pick the kernel that performs the best.
 - the best kernel is  used with tuned parameters and  additional features. visualization of  the models created.